jacobjg20/rental-website/notes.md

   * react-app

 To-do

+  * connect to MongoDB

+  * Create sample listings in MongoDB

+  * make home page display all listings in MongoDB

   * build out and design nav bar

-  * make home page display all listings in firebase

 notes